-A septal defect is a hole in the septum, the muscle wall separating the right chambers of the heart from the left chambers of the heart.
+A septal defect is a hole in the septum, the muscle wall separating the chambers of the heart.
 A septal defect is sometimes called "a hole in the heart."

 If a baby is born with a hole in the septum, blood leaks back from the left side of the heart into the right.
 If the leaking is minor, there may be only minor problems.
 But if there is a lot of leaking, the heart will try to make up for this by getting larger.
 Children who have a septal defect usually have trouble breathing and do not grow normally.